merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 This file just has different functions declarations, feel free to adjust them how they're declared in /usr/include/pwd.h and run bmake again.

+### devel/cmake

-**cmake**: needs -lncurses because it tries to link itself with Solaris curses library + new gcc
+cmake needs -lncurses because it tries to link itself with Solaris curses library + new gcc

 I removed two files connected to GHS (they caused error about `gbuild` from Green Hills software, I guess we don't need that), also `bmake package SSP_SUPPORTED=no` (I think it can be solved by another way, for example symlinking `/usr/local/lib/sparcv9/libssp.so` to `/usr/pkg/lib`).